tvsnarayana/tech-interview-handbook/algorithms/tree.md

 - Pretty print a JSON object.
 - Convert a binary tree to a doubly circular linked list.

+## Lyft

+- Find the lowest common ancestor of two nodes in a binary tree.
+- Find the second largest number in a binary tree.
+- Given a tree, find the longest branch.

 ## Palantir

 - Convert a tree to a linked list.